 The Page View Score for your chosen content item — the same one that you saw on the Dashboard — appears in the upper left hand side of the screen, along with its velocity indicator.

 NETWORK ICONS & PAID INDICATOR

 Just beneath the title at the top of the page, you'll see icons for networks like Twitter, Facebook, and LinkedIn.
 If the content item has been posted to your account(s) on one of networks, the icon will light up.
 We detect this using our tracking parameters.
 And to the left of the icons, a dollar sign will light up if you've spent on promoting the piece, so you can know at a glance whether you’ve put money behind this content item.

 The donuts of totals on the content details page are similar to those on the trending Dashboard and reports, but you'll notice detailed breakdowns of social actions and social referrals located further down the page.
 Depending on your level of access, you can see uniques, average engaged time, total engaged time, page views, social referrals, and social actions for that content item.

 You can parse out data by the devices that your audience is using to read your content.
 Just above the totals numbers, choose 'All Devices,' 'Mobile,' 'Tablet,' or 'Desktop' to see how much of each metric, including scroll depth and referral breakdowns, came from each device type.
 Any metrics that appear grayed-out are not available for the selected device.

 TWEETS & POTENTIAL TWEET REACH

-To the right of your totals you'll see two tweets from the top influencers (ranked by Klout score) to tweet out a link to the content item.
+To the right of your totals you'll see two tweets from the top influencers (based on follower count) to tweet out a link to the content item.
 Above those you'll also see your potential tweet reach, which is the combined reach of everyone tweeting and retweeting your content.
-Click the 'Tweets' tab just above to view all linking tweets, sorted by the Twitter user's Klout score.
+Click the 'Tweets' tab just above to view all linking tweets.

 TIME SERIES CHART